 Less common types of benign breast conditions include:

-- Hyperplasia.
-This is an abnormal increase in cell growth in the breast.
+- This is an abnormal increase in cell growth in the breast.

-- Adenosis.
-The lobules in your breasts can become enlarged and contain more glands than usual.
+- The lobules in your breasts can become enlarged and contain more glands than usual.

 - Intraductal papillomas.
 Small tumors can form in your nipple’s milk ducts.

 Female breasts are very complex.
-The female breast is filled with parts called glands (organs that produce milk in women who have given birth), fat, and fibrous (connecting) tissue.
+They’re filled with glands (organs that produce milk in women who have given birth), fat, and fibrous (connecting) tissue.
 Within each breast, there are 15 to 20 lobes (small sections) of glands and fibrous tissue.
-Most people associate breast abnormalities with breast cancer.
-However, not all breast disorders are cancerous.

 Symptoms of benign breast conditions

-- Fibrocystic breast changes: Your breasts will feel lumpy and Inside your breasts, the lumps are made up of a fibrous, rubber-like, thick tissue, or a fluid-filled cyst.
+- Fibrocystic breast changes: Your breasts will feel lumpy.
+These lumps are made up of a fibrous, rubber-like, thick tissue, or a fluid-filled cyst.

-- Mastitis: You may feel a lump in your breast.
+- Mastitis: You may feel a lump.
 The lump may appear red and warm.
 People diagnosed with mastitis typically have a fever.

 - Nipple discharge: The fluid coming from your nipple may be different colors.
 A clear or milky color represents a problem with your hormones.
 If the discharge is green-black, it may represent a blocked milk duct.
 If the discharge is bloody, it could be related to an injury, infection, or benign tumor.
 It also can be associated with breast cancer.